J3NI/J3NI/README.md

 Setup and Use
 =============
-To Compile J3NI through the terminal:
+To Compile J3NI through the terminal:  <br/>
 1) Change your directory to the src directory where the wscript file is.
-(Using the cd command)
+(Using the cd command)<br/>
-2) Type in ../tools/build/waf configure build and ../tools/build/waf install (these steps can be made easier if you know how to use PATH variables)
+2) Type in ../tools/build/waf configure build and ../tools/build/waf install (these steps can be made easier if you know how to use PATH variables)<br/>
 3) After compilation, the executable will be in the bin folder.

-To Run J3NI through the terminal:
+To Run J3NI through the terminal:<br/>
 1) Change your directory to the bin directory where the J3NI executable is.
-(Using the cd command)
+(Using the cd command)<br/>
 2) Type in ./J3NI (Default runs NULL user using port 8087)

-Changing channels that can be used and time delays:
+Changing channels that can be used and time delays: <br/>
-1) Open the IpmiCommandDefines.h found in the src folder.
+1) Open the IpmiCommandDefines.h found in the src folder. <br/>
-2) To change the time delays, edit the SERVER_WAIT_TIME value
+2) To change the time delays, edit the SERVER_WAIT_TIME value <br/>
 3) To change the channel used, edit the CHANNEL_NUMBER value

-Running the test suite:
+Running the test suite: <br/>
-1) While compiling, type in ../tools/build/waf configure build --test and ../tools/build/waf install --test
+1) While compiling, type in ../tools/build/waf configure build --test and ../tools/build/waf install --test <br/>
-2) Change your directory to the bin directory where the TestJ3NI executable is.
+2) Change your directory to the bin directory where the TestJ3NI executable is. <br/>
 3) Type in ./TestJ3NI